Smacksmack206/P9Debian/README.md

 Manually replicating this environment is highly complex due to the lack of official documentation, the need for specific versions of tools, and the intricate nature of the storage and automation setup.

-**To provide a streamlined, reliable, and easy-to-use experience, Project Terminus is available as [Your App Name], a dedicated Android application.**
+**To provide a streamlined, reliable, and easy-to-use experience, AVF Pro / AVF+ (Android Virtualization Framework Pro) is available as [Your App Name], a dedicated Android application.**

 **AVF Pro / AVF+ (Android Virtualization Framework Pro)** handles the complex setup, provides the necessary pre-configured components, and manages the environment for you.